What is Energy?

 Energy is the capacity of a system to do work.
 That system may be a jet, carrying hundreds of passengers across the ocean.
 A baby’s body, growing bone cells.
 A kite, rising on the wind.
 Or a wave of light crossing a space.

 In moving or growing, each of these systems is doing work, and using energy.
 Every living organism does work, and needs energy from food or photosynthesis.
 Humans also create machines that do work for them, and that derive energy from fuels.

-- Radiant or solar energy, which comes from the light and warmth of the sun.
+Radiant or solar energy coming from the light and warmth of the sun

 One form of energy can be converted to another form.
 This transfer is based on the law of conservation of energy—one of the laws of thermodynamics.